larrylawl/rationale-extraction/README.md

 1. Uses bi-lstm as our choice of recurrent unit instead of RCNN.
 2. Uses gumble softmax instead of REINFORCE to approximate the binary mask selection.

-This reimplementation is still WIP as I'm ironing out some kinks.
+This reimplementation compiles but results are poor.
+I'm ironing out some kinks (such as the poor gradient flow).

 ## Requirements
 1. Download the (modified) ERASER's e-snli dataset [here](https://drive.google.com/file/d/1G70bdWTaGz1gpBuajVWS5tM8TPGPyX13/view?usp=sharing).